scuzzydude/asimov/asimov.md

 First the negative side of the balance sheet, *There Will be Blood*.
 Like any form of bubble, the Texas Oil Boom has tales of fantastic riches as ordinary ranchers and farmers became oil barons overnight.
 And yet, for every success story there were dozens of tales of destitution, hundreds of unrealistic expectations, and thousands of predations.
 Like every gold rush in history, there is a balance sheet of winners and losers.
 Statistically, those with the capital at the beginning did much better than those that started with nothing.
 Then there's the environmental impact, which was really bad, but which was substantially better for the environment in terms of efficiency and emission than the fuel oil and gas replaced (coal).

 Okay, on the positive.
 It created huge industry centered in Texas, which created hundreds of thousands of jobs both directly and indirectly related to exploration and development.
 It created thousands of patents and drove innovations that leaked into hundreds of different fields.
-Maybe the oil and gas industry should hire me to produce a reality series, where Matthew McNoguaguly goes to one of us "green" Hollywood friend's house and one by one remove all by-products of the oil and gas industry from their homes, until

-[\<\<FINISH\>\>\>]{.mark}
+Innovations in chemicals and materials derived from petrochemicals are part of every aspect of our lives.

+The oil and gas industry should hire me to produce a reality series, where Matthew McConaughey hangs out with one of his "green" Hollywood friends and remove all by-products of the oil and gas industry from their homes.
+I can see it now; the first few episodes end with smiling celebrities cheering "We love the petrochemical industry."
+Things go horribly wrong in episode six when Matthew and Sheryl Crow are standing in line at all-natural hand-pressed organic coffee bar, Sheryl goes to pay with her Amex and Matthew points out that the Amex card itself is made from plastic, a product of the oil fields, Sheryl goes complete feral, strips down to her hemp undies, and bites poor Matthew on the shoulder.
+Rather than hide from it, Matthew is a good Texan and "takes his medicine," which in this case, means a whole course of Sheryl's all natural "rabies cure."
+Due to the extreme nature of that procedure, it can only be shown on Oil & Gas TV+.
+Big oil is coming for you, *Squid Games*.[^36]

+I believe there is a place in a sustainable economy for every industry.
+Instead of considering what products industries make, they need only think

 ## Academic Genius